hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 ## Prepositions

-Danish prepositions can be tricky as their usage doesn't always correspond to English:
+Danish prepositions can be tricky as their usage doesn’t always correspond to English:

 - **i** (in): **Jeg bor i Danmark** (I live in Denmark)
 - **på** (on, at): **Jeg arbejder på et kontor** (I work at an office)